-As of December 31, 2021, the Company has tax effected federal, state and international net operating loss carryforwards of \$3.1 million, \$20.4 million and \$36.1 million, respectively, which will be available to offset future taxable income.
-The federal and state loss carryforwards of \$23.5 million expire from 2022 to 2042.
-The international loss carryforwards of \$5.8 million expire from 2022 to 2042 and \$30.3 million have no expiration.
-The tax loss carryforwards expiring in 2022 are not material.
+As of December 31, 2022 the Company has tax effected federal, state and international net operating loss carryforwards of \$2.5 million, \$16.1 million and \$48.6 million, respectively, and a tax effected federal tax capital loss carryforward of \$9.4 million which will be available to offset future taxable income.
+The federal and state loss carryforwards of \$18.6 million expire from 2023 to 2043.
+The international loss carryforwards of \$9.9 million expire from 2023 to 2043 and \$38.7 million have no expiration.
+The federal capital loss carryforwards of \$9.4 million expire from 2023 to 2026.
+The tax loss carryforwards expiring in 2023 are not material.

-Additionally, the Company has \$81.8 million of credit carryforwards that are primarily related to U.S. foreign tax credits and various state credits.
-The U.S. foreign tax credit carryforwards of \$49.4 million expire from 2028 to 2030 and the state credit carryforwards of \$25.7 million expire from 2022 to 2036.
-The tax credit carryforwards expiring in 2022 are not material.
+Additionally, the Company has \$97.8 million of credit carryforwards that are primarily related to U.S. foreign tax credits and various state credits.
+The U.S. foreign tax credit carryforwards of \$71.1 million expire from 2029 to 2032 and the state credit carryforwards of \$21.3 million expire from 2023 to 2037.
+Other international tax credit carryforwards of \$5.4 million do not expire.
+The tax credit carryforwards expiring in 2023 are not material.

-The Company has valuation allowances on certain deferred tax assets of \$50.3 million and \$45.3 million at December 31, 2021 and 2020, respectively.
-The increase in valuation allowance from year end 2020 to year end 2021 was primarily due to U.S. state tax attributes.
+The Company has valuation allowances on certain deferred tax assets of \$65.2 million and \$50.3 million at December 31, 2022 and 2021, respectively.
+The increase in valuation allowance from year end 2021 to year end 2022 was primarily due to U.S. state tax attributes, foreign net operating losses and other deferred tax assets.

-In 2021, the Company obtained tax benefits from a tax holiday in the Dominican Republic.
+The Company obtained tax benefits from a tax holiday in the Dominican Republic.
 The Company received a permit of operation, which expires in April 2036, from the National Council of Free Zones of Exportation for the Dominican Republic.
 Companies operating under the Free Zones are not subject to income tax in the Dominican Republic on export income.
-The tax reduction as the result of the tax holidays for 2021 was \$2.9. million (\$0.01 per diluted share), 2020 was \$26.9 million (\$0.09 per diluted share) and 2019 was \$29.2 million (\$0.10 per diluted share).
-The Company had a tax incentive awarded by the Singapore Economic Development Board.
+The Company had a tax incentive awarded by the Signapore Economic Development Board.
 This incentive provided for a preferential 10% tax rate on certain headquarter income which expired in January 2021.
+The tax reduction as the result of the tax holidays for 2022 was \$5.8 million (\$0.02 per diluted share), 2021 was \$2.9 million (\$0.01 per diluted share) and 2020 was \$26.9 million (\$0.09 per diluted share).